Some posts contain compensated links. Please read this disclaimer for more info.

 Crni Vrh also offers good quality apres ski and accommodation, making it a great option for a few days away from the city, or whoever else you are basing yourself during your Serbian break.

 The ski resort itself is a little smaller than some of the others we’ve mentioned, but that doesn’t make it any less impressive.
 A good option for all ability levels once more, you’ll adore skiing through a snowy forest scene!
-In addition, if you relish the idea of skiing at night.
+Also, if you relish the idea of skiing at night.

 The fact that Divcibare is only a short distance away from the capital means it’s a great weekend getaway if you want to spend time in the city and amongst nature, enjoying little skiing along the way.
 There is also an excellent spa resort around here, so you can enjoy total relaxation.

-Stara Planina is the largest mountain in the east of the country, and its a stunning sight when covered with the white stuff!
+Stara Planina is the largest mountain in the east of the country, and it’s a stunning sight when covered with the white stuff!

 If you enjoy freestyle skiing, you’ll also find plenty of facilities here too.
-Apres-ski is high quality and overall this is a beautiful and high-quality ski resort in Serbia.
+Apres-ski is high quality, and overall this is a beautiful and high-quality ski resort in Serbia.

 The mountain within the Dobre Vode ski resort is called Goc, and here you will find fantastic skiing opportunities and a chance to really kick back and relax in beautiful natural surroundings.